Python Bindings Plug-In

 Notes:

-• You should configure libFAUDES to use no further plug-ins than Synthesis and Observer.
+• You should configure libFAUDES to use no minimum number of plug-ins.
 This is done in the main Makefile.
-If you require Python bindings other plug-ins, please let us know.
+The test cases for python cover the synthesis plug-in.
+If you have used other pluhg-ins, please submit your test cases.

-• The build system is best supported on Linux and OS X. For Windows we recommend to MSYS2 or equivalents.
+• The build system is best supported on Linux and OS X. For Windows, we have test pybindings within the MSYS2 enviroment and it works just fine.
+We did not yet test with MSVC compilers and/or plain cmd.exe terminal.

 • The build process relies on the developer package of your Python distribution.
 It needs to be pointed to the paths of Python.h and the Python shared object libpython.so.
 There is an attempt to figure those paths automatically, however, your milage may vary; see pybindings/Makefile.plugin for manual configuration.